 Children's Choice is all about afterschool programming for elementary school kids and creating extended learning opportunities during their out-of-school-time hours.
-It's about (1) keeping them safe, (2) teaching important life skills and social skills, and (3) supporting academic learning through fun and enjoyable activities, clubs, and classes.
-We provide top-quality, nationally accredited, 5-star licensed, full-service, year-round child care to more than 1000 students.
+It's about (1) keeping them safe, (2) teaching important life skills and social skills, and (3) supporting academic learning through fun and enjoyable experiences.
+We provide year-round, top-quality, nationally-accredited, 5-star licensed, full-service child care.